Regulation of Political Opinion Polling Bill [HL]

 Government Spending

-The bill states that the Secretary of State will cover the Authority's expenses, remuneration, and allowances.
-No specific figures are provided.
+The bill mandates that the Secretary of State will cover the Authority's expenses, remuneration, and allowances.
+The exact financial implications are not specified in the bill text but are likely to be significant given the establishment of a new regulatory body.

 Groups Affected